AnasMulhi/IMDB_Movies_DA_Batch1/README.md

 # Objective
 we make many plots and relation for this data by using python such as:

--Movies with highest Gross
+- Movies with highest Gross
--Distributions of IMBD movies from 1920 -2018
+- Distributions of IMBD movies from 1920 -2018
 - directors with the most appearances on the top 1000
 - Top Genre rating
 - Top Voted Movies

+# Steps :

+1- Import librarries
+2- Read dataset
+3- Get information about data
+4- Deleting Un Necessary Columns
+5- Data cleaning
+6- Data visualization & getting conclusions